Judge sets May 14 hearing in Trump bid to block Congress demand on his finances

 U.S. District Judge Amit Mehta in Washington said the firm would not need to respond until one week after he rules on Trump’s request for a preliminary suspension of the subpoena.

+Cummings and Republican Trump had jointly agreed to the new schedule, the judge said in his order.
+A lawyer for the president, William Consovoy, did not immediately respond to a request for comment.

+“If we prevail - as we expect to - we expect full compliance by the company, and the company has indicated that it will do so,” a committee aide said.

 The committee said the records are related to its investigation of allegations by Trump’s former personal lawyer Michael Cohen that businessman Trump had inflated or deflated financial statements for potentially improper purposes.
-Cummings sought eight years of financial documents from Mazars and Trump sued Cummings on Monday to halt the process.
+Cummings sought financial documents from Mazars and Trump sued Cummings on Monday to halt the process.

 Reporting by Jan Wolfe; editing by Grant McCool